-pandemic of 2020.
-To continue our efforts of serving the greater church with teaching materials, we are developing a
+To complement the video approach and continue our efforts of serving the greater church with teaching materials, we are developing a

 1. Bible study is difficult.